Skip to content

 This piece began with a photograph taken through a rain-covered car window on a surf trip in the Scottish Highlands.
 I’d just been talking to a longboard surfer when I lifted the camera in the drizzle .

 I started duplicating the image digitally, flipping it, moving it around.When I mirrored the car window it unexpectedly resembled a surfer viewed from beneath the water’s surface…or so I thought.
 That felt significant.
 It became less about documentation and more about perception.
-The photo had been snapped, sitting inside my cameras memory card but somehow the meaning and significance of that one photo took a while to percolate.
+The photo had been snapped, sitting inside my camera’s memory card but somehow the meaning and significance of that one photo took a while to percolate.

-Instead of using the Apple Pencil, I worked with my fingers directly on the screen.
 I feathered edges manually.
-I let seams remain slightly misaligned.
-I didn’t want it to look like a neat Photoshop trick.
+I let edges remain slightly misaligned.
+I didn’t want it to look like a slick digital exercise.
 I wanted it to feel like perception itself.
 A bit blurred.
 A bit cracked.
 Slightly unreliable.

 At times the image began to resemble fabric.
 Or cellular structures.
 Almost as if I was exposing the fabric of reality rather than just an image of rain.